-With every step you take, you’re getting fitter (even if you run slowly), and your runs will become easier.
-Here’s how to speed up that process, without pushing yourself too hard.
+Running is all about building success.
+With every step you take—even if you're moving forward slowly—you’ll be getting fitter and making future runs that much easier.
+Here’s how to set yourself up for long-term running without pushing yourself too hard.

-“Don’t run any faster than you can fast-walk.
-Speed is the last thing you should worry about when you’re starting out,” says Budd Coates, a running coach and co-author of Runner’s World Running on Air.
+- Start slow.
+As you're settling into a running routine, “don’t run any faster than you can fast-walk.
+Speed is the last thing you should worry about when you’re starting out,” says running coach Budd Coates, co-author of Runner’s World Running on Air.
 You’ll slowly condition yourself as you gain more endurance.

 Motivate yourself to run

 “If you can’t convince your mind to be a runner, you’ll never get your body to become one,” says Julie Creffield, author of Getting Past the First 30 Seconds.
 Use these tips to psych yourself up for your run.